jean-luc1203/voltronic-rs232-addon/smart-voltronic/README.md

 # 📊 Free vs Premium logic

-Smart Voltronic always prioritizes **native inverter values**.
+Smart Voltronic always uses **native inverter values first**.

-Premium only provides fallback calculations when data is missing.
+Premium only calculates values when data is missing.

 ---

-## PV energy
+## PV Energy

 Daily PV:
 ✔ Free

 Monthly PV:
-✔ Free if inverter provides value
+✔ Free if inverter provides it
 ⭐ Premium fallback if missing

 Yearly PV:
-✔ Free if inverter provides value
+✔ Free if inverter provides it
 ⭐ Premium fallback if missing

 ---

-## Load energy
+## Load Energy

 Daily Load:
 ✔ Free

 Monthly Load:
-✔ Free if inverter provides value
+✔ Free if provided
 ⭐ Premium fallback if missing

 Yearly Load:
-✔ Free if inverter provides value
+✔ Free if provided
 ⭐ Premium fallback if missing

 ---

-## Battery energy
+## Battery Energy

-Daily battery charge / discharge:
+Daily charge/discharge:
 ✔ Free

 Monthly battery energy:
 ⭐ Premium only

 Yearly battery energy:
 ⭐ Premium only

 ---

-## Grid energy
+## Grid Energy

-Grid values only exist if inverter provides grid data.
+Available only if inverter provides grid data.

 Daily grid:
 ✔ Free if supported

 Monthly grid:
 ✔ Free if supported
 ⭐ Premium fallback if missing

 Yearly grid:
 ✔ Free if supported
 ⭐ Premium fallback if missing

-If inverter does not provide grid data Smart Voltronic cannot estimate it reliably.
+If the inverter does not provide grid data Smart Voltronic cannot estimate it reliably.

 ---